-The University of Alberta's strategies for internationalization are achieving results.
+The University of Alberta's international strategies are achieving results.
 International enrolment at both the undergraduate and graduate levels has been increasing over the past three years.
-Research funding from foreign sources shows a large increase over the last year's level (See Figure TDB in the design process).
+Research funding from foreign sources shows a large increase over the last year's level (see data on sponsored research income on page <below>).
 Shared credentials and degrees with top tier international partners have been put in place, and international industrial internship opportunities for Alberta students have emerged through the university's interaction with these partners.
 Many of these outcomes emerge from the U of A's existing international research consortia, and continued efforts to establish new ones in strategic areas that advance its learning, teaching, and research.
-The U of A's internationalization strategies and additional details on outcomes are summarized at the end of this chapter.
-The sections that follow highlight institutional-level considerations and specific notable achievements.